 As a community camp that welcomes every kind of Jew, we are proud to be a Glatt kosher facility under the supervision of Star-K Kashrut.

 Menus are reviewed annually by nutritionists and we go out of our way to ensure everyone eats well and thrives.
 With life-long healthy eating a national priority we include in our regular menu options that help children develop appropriate eating habits.
 Our salad bar is always available and a Healthy Choices menu option is available at all meals.

-To ensure complete safety and remain all-inclusive our facility is peanut and tree-nut free.
+To ensure complete safety and remain all-inclusive our facility is peanut and tree-nut prohibitive.
 Other dietary needs can often be accommodated including vegetarian, vegan, gluten free, egg free, lactose free and sugar free.
 We have designated staff in our kitchen whose sole responsibility is to prepare these special menus and ensure children with special dietary needs are treated with care and respect and eat a well balanced menu.
 To ensure children have enough ‘fuel to burn’ we also serve snacks during the day and at night-time.